Super Freaky Girl: Background and release

+The music publishing company Hipgnosis Songs Fund was looking for suitors in producers and artists teams to sample Rick James records as they owned percentages of the rights to his catalogue.
+They were particularly inspired in shopping ideas for "Super Freak" after being inspired by MC Hammer previously sampling the song on the 1990 hit record "U Can't Touch This".
+After receiving a lightly edited version of "Super Freak" by producer Malibu Babie, the instrumental was sent to Minaj and her team, which they then brought to a songwriting team that included Dr. Luke.

 On July 13, 2022, Minaj previewed a song titled "Freaky Girl" on her social media.
 The official Twitter account of Rick James, whom the song samples, responded to the snippet, calling it a "banger."
 Minaj had asked fans to choose the song's official title, ultimately settling on "Super Freaky Girl", explaining that due to unspecified legal issues, she could not use either "Freaky Girl" or "Freak", the latter having won a fan-voted poll.
 On July 22, she announced that the song would be released on August 12.

 On August 5, she revealed the cover art for the song, alongside a thirst trap.
 The song's snippet garnered popularity on TikTok and its release was noted for being highly anticipated.
 The song was premiered on Minaj's Amazon Amp Queen Radio show on August 11.
 Its release was accompanied by an eggplant and peach emoji-filled lyric video.
 "Super Freaky Girl" is the second time Minaj sampled "Super Freak", after using it on "Dilly Dally", a track from her 2007 mixtape Playtime Is Over.

-The song marked Minaj's first solo release since "Megatron" in 2019.
+The song marked Minaj's first solo single release since "Megatron" in 2019.
 The song was deemed as "a return to form" for Minaj after she said in February 2022 on The Dana Cortez Show that she felt uncomfortable releasing vulgar music while pregnant with her son, explaining that she was in different space at the time: "My label wanted me to go full out with a single and everything when I was pregnant, and I couldn't bring myself to put out a song about pussy and dicks and sucking and eating.
 I couldn't bring myself to put a record out like that while my son was growing in my body".

 Billboard noted that Minaj was the only artist in 2022, out of all artists who took the Recording Academy’s Women in the Mix pledge, to work with a woman producer (Malibu Babie) on a song that appeared on the Billboard Hot 100 Year-End Chart.